eosdac/eosdac-constitution/constitution.md

 &nbsp;&nbsp;&nbsp; **5.6** Each Custodian shall hold office for the term of one (1) calendar week, commencing at midnight on the date of appointment and concluding at midnight on the final day of such calendar week, save and except that the term for the first Custodian Board, superseding the Genesis Board, shall be deemed to commence at midnight of the day of attainment of the Activation Threshold.

-&nbsp;&nbsp;&nbsp; **5.7** In the case of a Custodian who is an individual the term of office for such member shall terminate on the individual's death, resignation or removal.
+&nbsp;&nbsp;&nbsp; **5.7** In the case of a Custodian who is an individual the term of office for such member shall terminate on the individual&#39;s death, resignation or removal.
 The bankruptcy, resignation or removal of a corporate Custodian shall terminate the term of office of such Custodian.

 &nbsp;&nbsp;&nbsp; **5.8** Emoluments of each Custodian during a term shall be the median of the Candidate Emoluments Declaration of Custodians appointed for such term divided by twelve (12), and shall be paid to each Custodian automatically and at the expiration of each term held by such Custodian or as otherwise provided by Nomination Directive.